Menu

 Please download the free Adobe Acrobat Reader to view these documents.

-INTERIM CONDENSED CONSOLIDATED STATEMENT OF PROFIT OR LOSS AND OTHER COMPREHENSIVE INCOME – UNAUDITED
+CONDENSED INTERIM CONSOLIDATED STATEMENT OF PROFIT OR LOSS AND OTHER COMPREHENSIVE INCOME

-For the six months ended 31 December 2024
+For the six months and full year ended 30 June 2025

 REVIEW OF PERFORMANCE